Skip to content

 In the same vein, if racing history and learning more about horse racing legends is your thing, don’t forget to visit the Hall of Fame.
 Open to Club and Tattersalls ticket holders, it boasts a wealth of information, photographs, the winners’ silks from past Gold Cups, a hologram of Desert Orchid, and more.

-Back to where you were for the Parade Ring experience, but straight after a race when it becomes the Winners’ Enclosure, where winning and placed horses return to be reunited with their owners.
+Back to where you were for the parade ring experience, but straight after a race when it becomes the winners’ enclosure, where winning and placed horses return to be reunited with their owners and trainers.
 The winning jockeys, with arms raised as they trot through the white gates, receive a well-deserved ovation.
 This is also where the trophies are presented.

 Not in United States?
 Choose where to ship to: